deathly809/azure-powershell/src/ResourceManager/ApiManagement/Commands.ApiManagement/help/New-AzureRmApiManagementCertificate.md

 ### Example 1: Create and upload a certificate
 ```
-PS C:\>$ApiMgmtContext = New-AzureRmApiManagementContext -ResourceGroupName "Api-Default-WestUS" -ServiceName "contoso"
 PS C:\>New-AzureRmApiManagementCertificate -Context $ApiMgmtContext -PfxFilePath "C:\contoso\certificates\apimanagement.pfx" -PfxPassword "1111"
 ```

-This command uploads a certificate to Api Management.
-This certificate can be used for mutual authentication with backend using policies.
+This command creates an API Management certificate and uploads it.

 ## PARAMETERS